Supporting the transition to a low emissions, resilient economy

 Criteria for a taxonomy are developed specifically for each of these objectives, one at a time.
 These criteria for a taxonomy are called the ‘substantial contribution criteria’.

 Current direction from the Minister of Climate Change has been to develop, first, criteria for the climate change mitigation and, secondly, climate change adaptation and resilience objectives for the Agriculture and Forestry sectors.
+This is in line with the global expectations for taxonomy development.

 Criteria for the remaining environmental objectives may be developed in the future.